 For policy non-compliance, partners can refer to situations when a staff member, contractor or volunteer failed to comply with the organisation's policies (such as HR policy related to SEAH issues, e.g. a manager failing to report a SEAH allegation).

-For "other unethical behaviours" DG ECHO means forms of abuse, harassment and other forms of misconduct not of sexual nature.
+For "other unethical behaviours" DG ECHO means forms of abuse, harassment and other forms of misconduct not of sexual nature (e.g.: child abuse).
 Partners can also refer to article 4.9 of the Certificate: “discrimination, forced and child labour, modern slavery, exploitative practices towards staff, partners, contractors or beneficiaries, illegal employment and intentional environmental damage”.

-Finally, fraud cases have to be reported separately to echo-reportfraud@ec.europa.eu by filling in the Fraud Allegation Reporting Form.
+Finally, fraud cases without a SEAH component (such as financial exploitation of beneficiaries), have to be reported separately to echo-reportfraud@ec.europa.eu by filling in the Fraud Allegation Reporting Form.

 The Guidance document is available in ECHO partners' website under "Humanitarian Certificate 2021-2027".